macimax/WIKI_STEPMANIA/Timing-Segments/Timing-Segments.md

 A **timing segment** is an element of a simfile that can affect gameplay.
 There are multiple types:

 ## BPM
-change the speed for x beats, overwriting the old BPM.
+Change the speed for x beats, replacing the old BPM per a new one.

 ## Stop
 Stops scrolling for x beats/seconds.